 Early Origins of the Horker family

-Northumberland.
+The surname Horker was first found in Northumberland.
 The Hundredorum Rolls of 1273 list some of the early variations of the name: John le Haueker in Wiltshire; and Hugh le Haukere in Cambridgeshire.
-CITATION[CLOSE]

 Horker Spelling Variations